-- Can log in to the Meridium APM Framework application and perform all tasks associated with that user's other Security Group assignments and family privileges. - Have full access to all Personal, Public, and Baseline folders in the Meridium APM Catalog. - Can view any links on the Associated Pagesmenu that are designated as Apply when user is a Super User or a member of the MI Power User Security Group, as defined in the URL Manager. - Can create and modify action queries (i.e., Append, Update, and Delete).
-Access to saved queries is limited by the user's Catalog permissions. - Can view and manage the Home Page for any Security User or Security Group and, when using the Send To feature, send a link to any Personal Home Page or Group Home Page. - Can run Meridium APM Plug-In for DataStage jobs.
-A user's access to specific data is determined by family-level privileges.
+- Can log in to the Meridium APM Framework application and perform all tasks associated with that user's other Security Group assignments and family privileges. - Have full access to all Personal, Public, and Baseline folders in the Meridium APM Catalog. - Can view any links on the Associated Pages menu that are designated as Apply when user is a Super User or a member of the MI Power User Security Group, as defined in the URL Manager. - Can create and modify action queries (i.e., Append, Update, and Delete).
+Access to saved queries is limited by the user's Catalog permissions. - Can view and manage the Home Page for any Security User or Security Group and, when using the Send To feature, send a link to any Personal Home Page or Group Home Page.
+User access to specific data is determined by family-level privileges.